Cash prize of $1,000

 Submission deadline: May 31, 2021

-With the encouragement and generous support of the Honourable Margaret McCain, CC, ONB, the Institute for the Study of the Crown in Canada at Massey College announces a prize for the best undergraduate essay on the topic of the Crown in Canada, broadly defined.
+With the encouragement and generous support of the Honourable Margaret McCain, CC, ONB, the Institute for the Study of the Crown in Canada announces a prize for the best undergraduate essay on the topic of the Crown in Canada, broadly defined.
 The topic embraces any aspect of the Crown in Canada, including but not limited to the monarch and the Canadian federal and provincial viceregal representatives.
 Submissions are welcomed from any academic discipline.

 Essays for consideration should be submitted by university faculty on the student’s behalf.
 Any undergraduate student is eligible, up to and including the year of graduation.
 Full- and part-time students are eligible.